PeppyDays/learn-rust-with-tests/src/rust_fundamentals/concurrency.md

 }
 ```

-It results a map of each URL checked to a boolean value: `true` for a good response, and `false` for a bad response.
+It returns a map of each URL checked to a boolean value: `true` for a good response, and `false` for a bad response.

-You also have to pass in a `WebsiteChecker` implementation, which is a trait that has a single method, `check`, that takes a URL and returns a boolean indicating whether the website is up or not.
-This is used by the function `check_website` to check all the websites.
+You also have to pass in a `WebsiteChecker` implementation, which is a trait with a single method, `check`, that takes a URL and returns a boolean indicating whether the website is up or not.
+The `check_websites` function uses this to check all the websites.

 Using [dependency injection](./dependency_injection.md) has allowed them to test the function without making real HTTP calls, making it reliable and fast.